Spice Addiction – What You Need To Know

 How Addiction Interacts With Spice

-Spice is an interesting substance when it comes to addiction.
-There isn’t one chemical property that we could say is the contributor to physical addiction.
+Spice is an exciting substance when it comes to addiction.
+There isn’t one chemical property that contributes to physical addiction.

 Further, there isn’t regularity in the properties within different batches of spice.
-All there is to know is that there are a number of synthetic cannabinoids in whatever product you do receive.
+All there is to know is that there are several synthetic cannabinoids in whatever product you receive.

 That equation makes understanding spice addiction very difficult.
 Different cannabinoids could interact with dopamine receptors in various ways, leading to significant rushes of powerful, addictive experiences.

 Those experiences might involve falling asleep or going out of your mind for a few hours.
-Further, spice often leads a person to exit their normal state of mind and go to a place where there’s not much pain or sensation at all.
+Further, spice often leads a person to exit their normal state of mind and go to a place without pain or sensation.

 Of course, that experience fades and leads to the symptoms described above.
-The temporary experience of release is addictive, too, and can lead a person to go to great lengths to recreate it.
+The temporary release experience is addictive, too, and can lead a person to go to great lengths to recreate it.

 On top of psychological addiction, the experience of withdrawal makes it a lot harder to stop using the substance.